keeganryan/attacks-poc/README.md

 ## Overview

 This repository contains PoCs for the following five attacks on the cryptographic design of MEGA:
-1. [RSA key recovery](issue_01): combines key overwriting with a chosen-plaintext attack to factor the RSA modulus in 683 login queries.
+1. [RSA key recovery](issue_01): combines key overwriting with a chosen-plaintext attack to factor the RSA modulus in as few as 6 login queries.
+Includes the original attack (1a), the fast attack (1b), and the small attack (1c).
 2. [AES-ECB plaintext recovery](issue_02): recovers the plaintext of two AES blocks encrypted with AES-ECB under the master key.
 In MEGA's architecture, this affects signing keys, asymmetric chat keys, and node encryption keys using an adaption of the RSA key recovery attack.
 3. [Framing attack](issue_03): uses the AES-ECB plaintext recovery to place a largely chosen file (except for one AES block) in a victim's cloud, which is indistinguishable from genuinely uploaded data.
 4. [Integrity attack](issue_04): uses a single known AES-ECB plaintext-ciphertext pair to construct a file ciphertext which passes integrity protection and uses a key of all zero bytes.